Robatjazi/COVID-19/README.md

 * I used some of the pretrained CNN networks like VGG16, VGG19, EfficientNet, ...
-* I get good results using VGG16 and VGG19 network, you can find the results in vgg16network2.ipynb
+* I got good results using VGG16 and VGG19 network, you can find the results in vgg16network2.ipynb